mtakahiro/gsf/docs/example.rst

 On-the-fly run
 --------------

-An example data set is stored in ./gsf/examples/
+Example data are stored in ./gsf/examples/

 .. code-block:: bash

     python run_gsf.py test.input <Executing-flag>

-If one needs a new config file (\*.input),
+If you need a new config file (\*.input), execute

 .. code-block:: bash